Drone Services with Scantech International

 The difference between a Drone and a UAV (Unmanned Aerial Vehicle)

-Some would ague that there is no difference between the two terms however a drone is more synonymous with flying vehicles that in the past were used for target practice.
+Some would argue that there is no difference between the two terms however a drone is more synonymous with flying vehicles that in the past were used for target practice.
 In reality and for practical use there is no difference as “both” fly and are controlled by either a pilot or on a pre-programmed flight path.
 There is a push within the industry to try and standardise on the UAV terminology.

-Benefits of using a UAV
+Benefits of a Drone Survey / UAV Survey

 - Open fields